erikvanoosten/metrics-scala/docs/Futures.md

 ## Future support before version 3.5.4

 Since version 3.5.4 `FutureMetrics` has been deprecated.
+It was removed in 4.0.0.

 For method `FutureMetrics.timing` please rewrite your code as follows: